 Club Level at Disney World

 One advantage to planning a trip to Disney World is the ability to customize your vacation exactly how you wish.
-From choosing your resorts to restaurants, theme parks to FastPass+ rides, you call the shots.
+From choosing your resorts to your restaurants, theme parks to FastPass+ rides, you call the shots.
 But – as is the case with so many things – the more enhancements you add on to your trip, the more magical AND expensive it becomes.
 And Disney vacations are not cheap to begin with so extra money spend better be worth it.
 Luckily, there is a way to splurge on concierge-style treatment without totally breaking the bank: Club Level at Disney World.

 When you consider how much you’ll be spending on your trip, adding a Club Level enhancement doesn’t cost you too much more in the grand scheme of things.
 This may come as a surprise to many people because most guests assume Club Level is significantly more.
 Or, they’ve never even heard of this perk in the first place.